Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Emmersive/API_Setup.md

 > [!Important]
 > When setting a nickname for the provider, don't forget to click "Reload" before editing params.
-> If you are unfamilar with JSON format, use website like [JSONLint](https://jsonlint.com/).
+> If you are unfamiliar with JSON format, use website like [JSONLint](https://jsonlint.com/).

 Emmersive(Elin with AI) requires the AI service with **function-calling** (or **tool-call**) and **structured output** (or **json mode**) capabilities.